Great Belize Productions

-Great Belize Productions is a Belize-based local production company and the parent company of Great Belize Television (Channel 5).
+Great Belize Productions is a Belize-based local production company and the parent company of Greater Belize Media (Channel 5).

 Founding

 GBP was formed in 1982 as a video making company specialising in commercials for Belize's then-small television industry.
 It had a hand in the creation of several 1980s and 1990s motion pictures, including "Dogs of War" (1980), "The Mosquito Coast" (1986), "Caribe" (1987) and "Heart of Darkness" (1993).

 Among the early proprietors of GBP was the late Emory King.

 Great Belize Productions' first successful television series actually predates Channel 5.
 "Belize All Over", premiering in the late 1980s, featured stories on Belize told by local Belizean personalities.
 Clips from the show are still shown on Channel 5, particularly in the newscast.

 In 1991, Great Belize received a license to broadcast on local television.
 Channel 5 began in December of that year and is Belize's most popular television station.
 With the rise of Channel 5, GBP has largely abandoned video production for outside sources, choosing instead to focus on building Channel 5 presentations.